Porcupine Hills

-The Porcupine Hills refer to various groups of hills and uplands located in the prairie provinces of Canada, specifically the provinces of Saskatchewan and Manitoba.
+The Porcupine Hills refer to various groups of hills and uplands in the Canadian provinces of Saskatchewan and Manitoba.
 They are part of the Manitoba Escarpment, which was the shoreline of the ancient glacial Lake Agassiz.
 The hills are located north-west of Swan River, Manitoba, and are the headwaters of the Swan River.
 The highest elevation in the Porcupine Hills is Hart Mountain, at an elevation of 823 m, which makes it Manitoba's second-highest point.
 The Porcupine Provincial Forest surrounds the area.
+On the Saskatchewan side, is the Porcupine Hills Provincial Park.